neolution-ch/Neolution.ReleaseProcessTest.Test2/TESTING.md

 2. Add new features for v1.1.0 (post-v1.0.0 features)
 3. Update CHANGELOG.md [Unreleased] section with new v1.1.0 features
 4. Commit and push to main
-5. Switch to `release/v1.0.0` branch in GitHub UI

 **GitHub Actions:**
 1. Select **"Create Branch Release"** workflow